ElektraInitiative/PermaplanT/doc/decisions/database_plant_hierarchy.md

 Pros:

 - Inserting new plants is easy.
 We only need to implement minor backend changes.
+- Properties overrides can be done on every level.

 Cons:

-- Attribute overrides can only be done on the variety or cultivar level.
 - More complex insert and update logic.
   When a species/variety is added or updated, the columns can't just be set.
   First, we need to make sure all higher levels are in the table.